 Many of us spend as much time at work as we do at home.
 Unfortunately there are a lot of opportunities for injury in the workplace, which is why the workers’ compensation system was developed.

 Each state administers its own workers’ compensation program, and Georgia employers who have three or more employees are required to participate in this system of workplace insurance.
-Click here to view our easy-to-understand Georgia Workers’ Compensation Flow Chart.
 Workers’ compensation is meant to pay medical, rehabilitation and income benefits for workers who are injured on the job.
 These benefits are meant to help workers recover from their injuries and return to work.
 Workers’ compensation also provides benefits to dependents of workers who die as a result of job-related injuries.

 The Mann Law Firm helps Macon and Middle Georgia residents who have been injured in a workplace accident obtain the workers’ compensation benefits they deserve.
-If you have been injured on the job, or a member of your family has been killed in a workplace accident, contact a Macon, GA work injury lawyer at the Mann Law Firm today.
+If you have been injured on the job, or a member of your family has been killed in a workplace accident, contact a Macon work injury attorney at the Mann Law Firm today.
 Call us at (478) 742-3381 or through our online form for a free initial consultation about your legal options.

 Workers’ Compensation for Georgia Jobsite Injuries